You are here: Infothek - Information on Blood Pressure: Basics - Harmonized Global Normal Blood Pressure Values

 • Australia and New Zealand:

-• The 2023 guidelines from the Society of Obstetric Medicine Australia and New Zealand (SOMANZ) define hypertension in pregnancy as ≥140/90 mmHg and recommend a target blood pressure of ≤135/85 mmHg 71.
+• The 2023 guidelines from the Society of Obstetric Medicine Australia and New Zealand (SOMANZ) define hypertension in pregnancy as ≥140/90 mmHg and recommend a blood pressure target of ≤135/85 mmHg 71.

-• Older Adults: Blood pressure targets for older adults vary significantly 1.
-ESC/ESH recommends <140/80 mmHg for 65- to 79-year-olds and 140150 mmHg systolic for ≥80-year-olds 1.
+• Older adults: Blood pressure targets for older adults vary considerably 1.
+ESC/ESH recommends <140/80 mmHg for 65- to 79-year-olds and 140–150 mmHg systolic for those ≥80 years 1.
 AHA/ACC suggests <130/80 mmHg, taking frailty into account 1.
-JSH targets <140/90 mmHg for ≥75-year-olds 58.
-CSI recommends <135/80 mmHg for those over 80 4.
-NHF aims for <120 mmHg systolic for ≥75-year-olds, if tolerated 142.
+JSH targets <140/90 mmHg for those ≥75 years 58.
+CSI recommends <135/80 mmHg for people over 80 years 4.
+NHF aims for <120 mmHg systolic for those ≥75 years, if tolerated 142.

-• Pregnant Women: ESC/ESH and CSI recommend a target of <140/90 mmHg 1.
+• Pregnant people: ESC/ESH and CSI recommend a target of <140/90 mmHg 1.
 SOMANZ suggests ≤135/85 mmHg 71.
 ACOG recommends <160/110 mmHg 11.

-• Children and Adolescents: AHA defines hypertension as ≥130/80 mmHg for ≥13-year-olds and ≥95th percentile for younger children 10.
-ESC uses ≥140/90 mmHg for ≥16-year-olds and ≥95th percentile for younger children 14.
-KSH uses ≥140/90 mmHg for ≥17-year-olds and ≥95th percentile for younger 154.
-NHF uses ≥120/80 mmHg for ≥13-year-olds and ≥95th percentile for younger 17.
+• Children and adolescents: AHA defines hypertension as ≥130/80 mmHg for those aged ≥13 years and as ≥95. percentile for younger children 10.
+ESC uses ≥140/90 mmHg for those aged ≥16 years and ≥95. percentile for younger children 14.
+KSH uses ≥140/90 mmHg for those aged ≥17 years and ≥95. percentile for younger children 154.
+NHF uses ≥120/80 mmHg for those aged ≥13 years and ≥95. percentile for younger children 17.

-7. Recommendations for Clinical Practice and Future Research
+7. Recommendations for clinical practice and future research

 8. Conclusion